This text is translated into Russian by google automatic human level neural machine.

 In March, the authors of the book asked for fundraising to print a book on croweding Planeta.ru.
 Thanks to the support of users, it was possible to collect more than 190 thousand rubles.
 Among the supporters of the project there were also two "fairy tale keepers" - this status is given to those users who specially sponsor the transfer of books to orphanages.

-Beginning in June, "Fairy Kamchatka" will appear in Russian bookshops.
-You can buy the edition in online store EastRussia.ru.
+Starting in June, "Fabulous Kamchatka" will appear in Russian bookstores.
+You can buy the edition at online store EastRussia.ru.